mfdorst/knowledge-base/ubuntu.md

 ```

 ## Fix naming of `bat` command
+### Note: as of Ubuntu 23.04 this is no longer needed.

 Ubuntu renames `bat` to `batcat` to avoid conflicts with another packages.
 We could rename it, but this would be overwritten whenever `bat` gets updated.
 Instead, we can symlink it to someplace in our `PATH` with the name `bat`.